lara-zeus/sky/docs/introduction.md

     - multiple tags and categories
     - Featured Image

-and more in the way.
+and more in the way:
+- authers
+- menus
+- comments
+- and more!